Ast3risk-ops/SteavenBuntu/README.md

 # SteavenBuntu
- SteavenBuntu is the next leval ubuntu distro beasd of ubuntu 20.04
+ SteavenBuntu is a next level Ubuntu distribution based off of Ubuntu 20.04